Short motivation letter example

 • Use short, clear sentences.

-• Address your letter to a specific person or department as much as possible.
+• Address your letter to a specific person or department whenever possible.

 Examples of short motivation letters